nonMat/toolbox/README.md

 2: [Download](https://github.com/nzp-team/toolbox/archive/refs/heads/main.zip) this repository (releases are TBD and depend on growth and strategy changes)

-3: Go to the toolbox directory you have downloaded and:
+3: Go to the toolbox directory you have downloaded via command line and based on your system do the following:
   a: On systems with Bash or other UNIX shells:
   ```bash
   ./nzp fetch